 2. Chronic risk.
-Using the exposure assumptions described in this unit for chronic exposure, EPA has concluded that chronic exposure to isoxaben from food and water will utilize 17% of the cPAD for infants, less than 1 year old, the population group receiving the greatest exposure.
+Using the exposure assumptions described in this unit for chronic exposure, EPA has concluded that chronic exposure to isoxaben from food and water will utilize 98% of the cPAD for all infants less than 1-year-old, the population group receiving the greatest exposure.
 Based on the explanation in Unit III.C.3., regarding residential use patterns, chronic residential exposure to residues of isoxaben is not expected.

-Using the exposure assumptions described in this unit for short-term exposures, EPA has concluded the combined short-term food, water, and residential exposures result in an aggregate MOE of 82,000 for adults.
-The MOE for adults includes chronic exposure from food and water plus short-term residential handler exposure of adult females, based on the worst-case granular push-type applicator scenario.
+Using the exposure assumptions described in this unit for short-term exposures, EPA has concluded the combined short-term food, water, and residential exposures result in an aggregate MOE of 10,500 for females 13 to 49 years old.
 Because EPA's level of concern for isoxaben is a MOE of 100 or below, this MOE is not of concern.
-For children, no short-term oral or dermal endpoints of concern were identified, and residential post-application inhalation exposure is expected to be negligible.
-Therefore, EPA relies on the chronic dietary risk assessment discussed in Unit III.E.2. for evaluating children's short-term risk from isoxaben.

-Using the exposure assumptions described in this unit for intermediate-Start Printed Page 69359term exposures, EPA has concluded that the combined intermediate-term food, water, and residential exposures result in an aggregate MOE of 51,000 for children.
-The MOE for children includes chronic exposure from food and water plus intermediate-term oral exposure of children ingesting treated soil.
-Because EPA's level of concern for isoxaben is a MOE of 100 or below, the MOE for children is not of concern.
-For adults, no intermediate-term dermal endpoint of concern was identified, and residential post-application inhalation exposure is expected to be negligible.
-Therefore, EPA relies on the chronic dietary risk assessment discussed in Unit III.E.2. for evaluating adults' intermediate-term risk from isoxaben.
+Using the exposure assumptions described in this unit for intermediate-term exposures, EPA has concluded that the combined intermediate-term food, water, and residential exposures result in an aggregate MOE of 7,200 for children 1 to 2 years old.
+Because EPA's level of concern for isoxaben is a MOE of 100 or below, this MOE is not of concern.

 6. Determination of safety.
 Based on these risk assessments, EPA concludes that there is a reasonable certainty that no harm will result to the general population, or to infants and children from aggregate exposure to isoxaben residues.